char990/gc20/docs/WebSocketProtocol.md

 1. Make a backup of current config to "cfg_bak.tar"
 2. Save file to "cfg_imp.tar"
-3. Unpack it("tar -xf cfg_imp.tar") and there should be config.gz.tar and config.md5
+3. Unpack it("tar -xf cfg_imp.tar") and there should be "config.gz.tar" and "config.md5"
-4. Check MD5 and unpack config.gz.tar("tar xzf config.gz.tar").
-File in "./config/" may be overwrited
+4. Check MD5 and unpack "config.gz.tar"("tar xzf config.gz.tar").
+Files in "./config/" may be overwritten

 ### BackupFirmware